vanjac/plm2c/README.md

 The source code compiles under Unix.
 I've compiled it on a Sun-4, a VAX running Ultrix, and a VAX running Mt.
 Xinu.
 At one time I had a version that ran under MSDOS, but I can't guarantee it will now.
-I've included a makefile for use with Turbo-C.  You need to define IBMPC to compile it.
-What it could really use is tuning for a large memory model, as in it's present state, it can only handle small source files.
+I've included a makefile for use with Turbo-C.  You need to define IBMPC to compile it. *(NOTE: I removed this)*  What it could really use is tuning for a large memory model, as in it's present state, it can only handle small source files.
 It could also benefit from a good man page.

 The converter expects source code to be in "proper" format (i.e. proper use of EXTERNAL declarations, and following of the Intel PL/M grammar as the